The most important asset for any business is their employees

 Put in Place an Omni-Channel Approach

-Even if you feel good about a candidate’s interview, resume and personality, take it a couple steps further to ensure you have the best fit – and ask your outsourcing partner for help with this.
+Even if you feel good about a candidate’s interview, resume and personality, take it a couple of steps further to ensure you have the best fit – and ask your outsourcing partner for help with this.
 Consider adding in employee referrals to see if there are any red flags raised about potential employees.
 This could take a little extra time, but it’s time well spent and could prevent many headaches down the road.

 Companies that have a well-defined set of expectations from candidates and a clearly established company culture attract the best employees.
 If you still don’t know where to start, you can conduct industry research in order to find out how other businesses in your space are filling their employment gaps and lean on your outsourcing partner for help.